 Although technology eases learning, it becomes a distraction as well.
-The internet brings everything to a screen with a click, but it still has many disadvantages as well.
+The internet brings everything to a screen with a click, but it has many disadvantages as well.
 The biggest of these is the decreasing attention span of learners, especially that of the millennials.
-The millennial learners need quick bites of information and cannot stand long hours of lectures.
+Millennial learners need quick bites of information and cannot stand long hours of lectures.
 Therefore, video-based learning proves to be one of the most effective ways to learn.

 Various innovations in this type of learning make it a game-changing learning method.
 Some of these trends are as follows:

 a) Microlearning Videos